The Ottawa Christian Softball League rules are listed below. You can get a PDF version of the rules by click on the following link: PDF copy of rules

 - 20LAST BATTER FLIES OUT: With less than two out (0-1) and the last batter of the inning goes out on a caught fly ball, the base runners can score after the catch but before the ball is thrown home to make the final out.

-- 21COMMITMENT LINE: if runner crosses over the commitment line, he must continue home.
+- 21COMMITMENT LINE: Is drawn 1/3 of the way from home plate and 2/3 from third base.
+If the runner crosses over the commitment line, he must continue home.
 This is considered a force play at home.
 He may not go back to third, as in a run down situation.
 If the catcher has the ball in his/her possession, and touches home plate prior to the runner crossing the safe line drawn at home plate, then the runner is out.
 EXCEPTION: if the runner leaves third base on a hit ball and the ball is caught before hitting the ground (fly ball), and if the runner has already crossed the 3rd base commitment line, he/she must tag up at third with the risk of being put out (commitment line rule not in effect in this case).

 - 22BALL HIT INTO ANOTHER FIELD: The ball will still be in play if it is hit into any other playing field.
 (This may vary depending on the field you are playing in.
 Check this rule out with every new umpire).

-- 24PLAY START: Play does not officially start until the umpire says "Play ball".
+- 25PLAY START: Play does not officially start until the umpire says "Play ball"

 PLAY - DEFENCE

-- 25DISTANCE FROM BATTER: Until the ball is hit, all players must be on or behind the baselines, with the exception of the first base-person - who can be up to 1 yard inside the baseline.
+- 26DISTANCE FROM BATTER: Until the ball is hit, all players must be on or behind the baselines, with the exception of the first base person – who can be up to 1 yard inside the baseline.
 It is at the umpire's discretion to decide if the defending team gained an advantage from the player's position.
 If he so decides, the batter is awarded first base.

-- 28OVERTHROW: In the event of any over throw, the runner will be awarded the base they were going to plus one.
+- 29OVERTHROW: In the event of any overthrow, the runner will be awarded the base they were going to plus one.
 They may score on an overthrow.

 PLAY - OFFENCE